3.2 Social technologies for enhancing presence

 Activity 4 Thinking about the role of social media in online teaching

-Take a look at thiswhich provides a wide range of suggestions for ways in which social media can be used in education: (You should be able to click on the image to zoom in closer).
+Take a look at this infographic which provides a wide range of suggestions for ways in which social media can be used in education: (You can click on the image to see a slightly larger version.)

 Using the section entitled ‘How to use social media in class’, write down two to three ideas that you might like to try out one day.

 Social media tools can be useful in teaching, even though they may require careful implementation.
 This activity is designed to get you started with thinking about how social media may play a role in your online teaching, and what factors you need to consider when implementing them.